-- Jaime recently found a "favorable" trial level court opinion directly on point for her tax question.Which trial level court would she prefer to have issued the opinion?
+- 70) Jaime recently found a "favorable" trial level court opinion directly on point for her tax question.
+Which trial level court would she prefer to have issued the opinion?

-- A. Tax Court.
+- A) District Court.

-- B. District Court.
+- B) Tax Court.

-- C. Circuit Court.
+- C) Circuit Court.

-- D. Divorce Court.
+- D) Divorce Court.

-- E. None of these.
+- E) None of the choices are correct.